Senior Component Engineer II

 At CesiumAstro, we are developers and pioneers of out-of-the-box communication systems for satellites, UAVs, launch vehicles, and other space and airborne platforms.
 We take pride in our dynamic and cross-functional work environment, which allows us to learn, develop, and engage across our organization.
 If you are looking for hands-on, interactive, and autonomous work, CesiumAstro is the place for you.
-We are actively seeking passionate, collaborative, energetic, and forward-thinking individuals to join our team.

 We are looking to add a Senior Component Engineer II to our team.
 If you enjoy working in a startup environment and are passionate about developing leading-edge electronics for satellites, spacecraft, and aerospace systems, we would like to hear from you.

 In this position, you will be a key member of our product development team, leading the parts and component selection, qualification, failure root-cause analysis, standardization, vendor evaluations, and performance verification efforts.
 The ideal candidate is experienced in EEE components engineering for aerospace or automotive electronics.

 Key Responsibilities Include:

 - High-reliability EEE parts selection, standardization, qualification, and performance verification